Annihilators of Koszul Homologies and Almost Complete Intersections: The results

-To fix the notations, we say that $R$ is an almost complete intersection whenever $R$ is a residue ring of a regular local ring $A$ by an ideal $\maa$ such that $\maa$ can be generated minimally by $\hit(\maa)+1$ elements.
-The Koszul homologies (complex) of a sequence $\mathbf{x}$ with coefficients in a $R$-module $M$ are denoted by $\Ht_i(\mathbf{x},M)$ ($K_{\bullet}(\mathbf{x},M)$).
-Also, the canonical modules of the ring $R$, if it exists, is denoted by $\omega_R$.
+We say that $R$ is an almost complete intersection whenever $R$ is a residue ring of a regular local ring $A$ by an ideal $\maa$ such that $\maa$ can be generated minimally by $\hit(\maa)+1$ elements (such a defining ideal, is also called an almost complete intersection ideal).
+The Koszul complex and Koszul homologies of a sequence $\mathbf{x}$ with coefficients in an $R$-module $M$ are denoted by $K_{\bullet}(\mathbf{x},M)$ and $\Ht_i(\mathbf{x},M)$.

+If $\maa$ is an $\mam$-primary ideal generated by a sequence $\mathbf{y}:=y_1,\ldots,y_t$, then, the Hilbert-Samuel multiplicity of $M$ with respect to the ideal, $\maa$, is the natural number, Furthermore, the notation, $e_R(M)$ (or $e(M)$ when the ambient ring is clear), stands for the Hilbert-Samuel multiplicity, abbreviated as multiplicity, of $M$ with respect to the maximal ideal $\mam$ of $R$.
+We refer to the excellent book \cite{HermannIkedaEquimultiplicity} for general theory of the multiplicity.